November 6, 2020

 - Assistance with personal care needs, like showering and dressing

 - Transportation to medical appointments and enjoyable outings

 - Engaging activities and socialization

 - And a lot more

-For trusted dementia home care in St. Louis, MO and the surrounding communities, reach out to Continuum at (314) 863-9912 for a complimentary in-home consultation and for more information on our top-rated home care services.
+For trusted at home care in St. Louis and the surrounding communities, reach out to Continuum at (314) 863-9912 for a complimentary in-home consultation and for more information on our top-rated home care services.